-The purpose of the proposed legislative platform is to formalize and organize VCE's approach to legislative activity.
-The legislative platform is meant to be an inward facing document to provide guidance to PPG for the 2021 legislative session and beyond.
-PPG will use the platform to help structure VCE's efforts and communications with legislators to work toward desired outcomes.
-The proposed platform is based on previous direction from the Board and CAC and primarily reflects existing areas of interest identified either formally or informally by the Board and CAC.
+The purpose of the updated draft legislative platform is to formalize and organize VCE's approach to legislative activity.
+The legislative platform is meant to be an inward facing document to provide guidance to VCE's lobbyist Mark Fenstermaker of Pacific Policy Group (PPG) for the 2021 legislative session and beyond.
+PPG will continue to use the platform to help structure VCE's efforts and communications with legislators to work toward desired outcomes.
+The updated platform is based on previous direction from the Board and Community Advisory Committee (CAC) and primarily reflects existing areas of interest identified either formally or informally by the Board and CAC.